Dragory/modmailbot-community-resources/GCP Guide.md

 **It says "please run npm install before running the bot", what should I do?**

 Don't do it.
 Verify that npm, node and nvm are all installed correctly and make sure that the bot's files are in the right directory (refer to Step three, instruction eight).
+If you are **very, very sure** that this is all correct then refer to the username issue [here]().

 **Can I get the log links to use my website?**